dzvilius/easy-inventory/ux/User_Stories.md

 # User Stories

 A list of EPICs and user stories for this project.
-Please check out the [Wireframes](wireframes/Main.md) for visual reference.
+Please check out [Wireframes](wireframes/Main.md) for visual reference.

 ## Personas